🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-menomàre : to diminish
+menomare : to diminish

 me|no||re : (accento grave)

-Indicative mood (Indicativo) of the verb menomàre
+indicativo menomare.
+Indicative mood of the verb menomare

 Tempo semplice